SadlersYoungAssociates-MagnusWestwell_photoby_Rocio-Chacon-1.jpg

 ABOUT

-Ryan works internationally as a Lighting Designer for theatre, musicals, and dance.
+Ryan works internationally as a Lighting Designer for theatre, musicals, opera and dance.

 He trained at Rose Bruford College, graduating with a First Class BA Honours Degree in Lighting Design.
 Ryan was awarded a Masters with Distinction in Art & Politics from Goldsmiths, University of London following his research into ‘Political Light’.